SAP/ai-sdk-js/tests/smoke-tests/README.md

 ## Deploying a new version of the sample code app

-The sample code app is deployed to SAP BTP nightly.
+The sample application is deployed to SAP BTP nightly.
 To deploy a new version of the sample code app manually, make sure to provide your own `.env` file in the `test/smoke-tests` subdirectory with the following environment variables:

 - CF_API_URL